botekchristophe/botekchristophe/README.md

 ### Hi there 👋

-I'm currently working as back-end software engineer for Lookout and I'm based in Calgary, Canada
+I'm currently working as back-end software engineer for Lookout and I'm based in Altadena, California
 <br />

 ### Languages and Tools: